gposingway/gposingway/README.md

 ### I have ReShade (or other ReShade-based injectors) already installed.
 How should I proceed?

-You can rename your pre-existing `reshade-shaders` and `reshade-shaders` folders to something else prior to deploying GPosingway; this way you can switch between GPosingway and your previous collection.
+You can rename your pre-existing `reshade-shaders` and `reshade-presets` folders to something else prior to deploying GPosingway; this way you can switch between GPosingway and your previous collection.
 There are **no guarantees** that GPosingway will work with different ReShade versions, however.

 ### Help!
 I can't find the _{Insert shader collection name here}_ shaders!